- Frequently Asked Questions >

 MongoDB defers to the operating system when loading data into memory from disk.
 It simply memory maps all its data files and relies on the operating system to cache data.
 The OS typically evicts the least-recently-used data from RAM when it runs low on memory.
 For example if clients access indexes more frequently than documents, then indexes will more likely stay in RAM, but it depends on your particular usage.

 To calculate how much RAM you need, you must calculate your working set size, or the portion of your data that clients use most often.
 This depends on your access patterns, what indexes you have, and the size of your documents.
+Because MongoDB uses a thread per connection model, each database connection also will need up to 1MB of RAM, whether active or idle.

 If page faults are infrequent, your working set fits in RAM.
 If fault rates rise higher than that, you risk performance degradation.
 This is less critical with SSD drives than with spinning disks.